adferrand/dnsrobocert/README.md

 ## Docker-Compose configuration

-Within the directory compose you can find a basic docker-compose configuration.
+Within the directory `compose` you can find a basic docker-compose configuration.
-All used volumes and environment variables are described in detail in [Preparation of the container|#preparation-of-the-container].
+All used volumes and environment variables are described in detail in [Preparation of the container](#preparation-of-the-container).
-The docker compose used the provider and provider options approach to be able to support different providers.
+The docker compose uses the `PROVIDER` and `PROVIDER_OPTIONS` approach to be able to support different providers.